sschmid/bee/README.md

 - `git::commit_release_sync_master` - commit, tag and merge develop into master
 - `git::push_all` - push develop, master and tags
 - `github::create_release` - create a github release and optionally attach artifacts
+- `slack::message` - send a message via slack to notify the team about a new release

 ## Install